wp-plugins/jquery-responsive-select-menu/readme.txt

 Note: you may need to use a tool like Chrome inspect or Firebug to determine the appropriate class / ID for your menus.

 **Maximum Menu Width**
-The width at which you want your normal menu to switch the responsive, drop-down select menu.
+The width at which you want your normal menu to switch to the responsive, drop-down select menu.

 **Sub Item Spacer**
 The character used to denote sub-items in your drop-down select menus.

 **First Term**
 The text for the select menu's top-level "dummy" item.
-If left blank, the drop-down select's item will be pulled from the first item in your navigation menu.
+If left blank, the drop-down select's item will be the first item in your normal navigation menu.

 **Show Current Page**
 If checked, your drop-down select menu will show the current page.
 If unchecked, the menu will display the top-level "dummy" item.